hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 _**Figure 1:** Flynn's taxonomy_
 {: style="color:gray; font-size: 90%; text-align: center;" }

-In the last unit we talked about the two extensions to the taxonomy -- **SIMT (Single Instruction, Multiple Threads)** and **SPMD (Single Program, Multiple Data)**.
+In the last unit we talked about two extensions to the taxonomy -- **SIMT (Single Instruction, Multiple Threads)** and **SPMD (Single Program, Multiple Data)**.
 In this unit we're working primarily in the SPMD world, only now our Single Program is running across multiple compute nodes simultaneously, and our memory space is _distributed_ across those compute nodes (i.e. distributed memory, rather than shared memory).

 # Distributed Memory Systems